 During my cycling trip from Alaska to Argentina, I ended up sailing from Panama to Colombia.
 I climbed aboard the Sailing Koala and had a great time visiting the San Blas islands as part of the voyage!

-Sailing from Panama to Colombia
+Sailing from Panama to Colombia with a bike

 Getting from Panama to Colombia with a bicycle presents some difficulty.
 Namely, the Darien Gap – a swampy marshland with few roads and a popular place for drug runners to shoot their guns off.